Balwearie High School

 The primary responsibility of the Pupil Support Department is to ensure that the needs of all young people with Additional Support Needs at BHS are being met.
 This include those with behaviour, social, emotional and learning challenges.
 The Pupil Support department work closely with young people who face such challenges, through 1-1 with pupils, sharing strategies with all classroom teachers, working closely with departments, working closely with our cluster Primaries, Parents and our partner agencies to ensure all needs of those with ASN are met effectively and successfully.

-We offer a full range of courses from National 3 to Advanced Higher and our results in general are well above the national averages.
+As well as offering courses in Science in S1 and Chemistry in S2-3 we offer a full range of courses in the senior school from National 3 to Advanced Higher and our results in general are well above the national averages.
 Each course is designed to be as practical and active as possible, using experimental work to help pupils understand the world around them.
 The department also offers supported study sessions outwith class time.
 We provide a range of extra summary and revision materials to students online.
-This can allow parents to be involved in and assist with their child?s learning..
+This can allow parents to be involved in and assist with their child's learning.